kvalenzuelaig/TinySpring/README.md

 We plan to add new annotations for validation in the near future.

 ### WebModule
+This is a fake and very simple web module that wants to imitate an Application Container like Tomcat.

+#### HttpRequest and HttpResponse
+The web module defines two classes that represent the request and the response of an HTTP request.
+The request contains a method and a path, while the response contains a status code and a body.

+#### Handling a Request
+When it receives a request it performs three steps:
+1. It looks, in the application context, for a handler that can manage the request.
+Actually, it just looks for a class annotated with @RestController.
+2. Once it has the handler, it looks for the method annotated with `@RequestMapping` that matches the request path.
+3. It calls the method and returns the response.

+#### `TinySpringFramework` class
+It represents the entry point to the framework and is call from the application.
+Once called, it performs all the necessary steps to run the application.
+It follows these steps:
+1. Creates the application context.
+2. Creates the web server (a fake one).
+3. Performs a couple of calls to the web server to simulate the requests.

+This last step, in a real framework, would not belong here.
+These requests would be performed from a REST client.

 ## Bibliography
 ### Other Tiny Spring Frameworks